 Born to a service family, Murray moved all over the country before her father settled the family in Austin upon his retirement in 1968.
 At the time, the city was experiencing the first stirrings of what would become a vibrant live music scene.
 Murray cut her musical teeth on her older sister’s Elvis 45s, later graduating to the blues-tinged country of George Jones and Hank Williams.

 But it was experiencing the blues in person, at legendary clubs like Antone’s and the Armadillo, that was a life-changing experience for Murray.
 Local talents like Jimmie and Stevie Ray Vaughan and Blues Boy Hubbard, and national acts like Freddie King and Muddy Waters, found a rabid fan in Murray.
 At the same time, she took a deep dive into the classic recorded blues canon, devouring records by Magic Sam, Bobby “Blue” Bland, B.B.
-King, Memphis Minnie and myriad others.
+King, Memphis Minnie and a myriad of others.

 “I began to search high and low for every blues record I could find,” she says.
 “I sometimes think my husband, Bill Jones (Kilowatt guitar player), fell in love with my record collection!”